-The Autonomous Vehicle industry is shifting gears and moving towards commercial deployments with numerous AV operations on nearly all continents.
-But there are still important building blocks needed for large scale deployment:
+The Autonomous Vehicle industry is shifting gears and moving toward commercial deployments with numerous AV operations on nearly all continents.
+But there are still important building blocks needed for large-scale deployment:

 To quote Karl Iagnemma, CEO of Motional: “Alongside driverless technology, we need the right policies and economic incentives to make the ecosystem operate smoothly.
 With the right deployment and regulations in place, we’ll see positive outcomes within this decade.”